Azure/azure-iot-device-ecosystem/Azure_Certified_Device/Get_Started_Templates/IoT-Plug-and-Play/template-plug-and-play-getstarted.md

 **4.2 Send Device Events to IoT Hub**

-- Run the sample application to simulate an IoT Plug and Play device that sends telemetry to your IoT hub.
-To run the   sample application, use the following command:
+- Run the sample thermostat device with the following command:

   node simple_thermostat.js

 **4.3 Integration with Azure IoT Explorer**
   Connect